dbao-don/dbao-don/README.md

 # Donbosco A Otunga
-**`Software Engineer | UI/UX Designer`**
+**`Enterprenuer | Software Engineer | UI/UX Designer`**
-I am an aspiring Full-Stack Software Engineer, currently undertaking ALX SE Program as from Jan 1, 2023.
-    All my projects are an essentric view to my thought process.
-From educational projects to personal projects included here potray my different fields of interest.
-I am currently enhancing my skill set to ensure efficiency and productivity in coming up with meaningful solutions to problems.
+As a business student and aspiring Full-Stack Software Engineer, I am constantly pushing myself to enhance my skills and productivity.
+My projects, which range from educational to personal, showcase my diverse interests and unique thought process.
+By developing my technical expertise, communication, and collaboration skills, I am preparing myself to become an effective problem solver and valuable team member.
+I am excited to see where my journey in the ALX SE Program takes me and look forward to contributing my skills to meaningful solutions in the future.
 ## Languages and Tools
 <p align="left" height = "40">
     <img style="border-radius: 50%;" src="https://skillicons.dev/icons?i=html,css,js,py,bash,c,ai,ps,xd,git,linux" />